-The Railway came about in 1863 thanks to the campaigning of some local landowners, eager to enjoy the benefits that a rail connection to the south would bring.
-The line connected Perth to Inverness, passing through Aviemore, Grantown and Forres on the way.
-The new service brought huge advantages to the thriving Speyside whisky industry with trains able to carry casks for storage and coal for fuel to the doorsteps of the distilleries as well as transporting the spirit back down south to the blenders themselves.
+The Railway was built in 1863, following a lengthy campaign by local land and business owners, eager to enjoy all the benefits a rail connection to the south would bring.
+The line connected Perth to Inverness, passing through Aviemore, Grantown-on-Spey and Forres along the way.
+This new service was to become hugely advantageous to the regions thriving whisky industry with raw ingredients, fuel and casks delivered by rail, and mature spirit carried off to the blenders in the central belt.

-With the help of the railway, the whisky industry and the region as a whole flourished, however the line was eventually closed in 1968 as a result of massive ‘restructuring’ on the part of British Railways.
-Fortunately, a group of enthusiasts got together in 1971 and formed the Strathspey Railway Company.
-Since then, much time and effort have gone into preserving the line and in 1978 trains began to run again, travelling from Aviemore to Broomhill with plans in place to extend further to Grantown on Spey.
+Distillers saw their businesses flourish but the railway line wasn’t so lucky and was eventually closed down in 1968, following a massive restructuring project at British Railways.
+It lay dormant until a group of rail enthusiasts got together in 1971 to form the Strathspey Railway Company.
+In the years that followed, significant time and effort went into preserving the line and by 1978, trains were running again, travelling from Aviemore to Broomhill with plans in place to extend to Grantown-on-Spey.

-The days of the railway supplying Cragganmore have long since gone but the distillery has continued to flourish regardless.
-Although perhaps not as well known as some of it’s Speyside cousins, Cragganmore remains a highly regarded single malt, classed by blenders of old as an A1 spirit, noted for it’s complexity.
+The days of the railway supplying Cragganmore may be a thing of the past but the distillery continues to thrive regardless.
+Though perhaps not as well known as some of it’s Speyside neighbours, Cragganmore remains a highly regarded single malt, highly prized by blenders and noted for it’s complexity.

-Today Cragganmore is owned by Diageo.
-There are just two expressions currently on the market: a 12 year old and the Distiller’s Edition.
+Today Cragganmore is owned by Diageo with just two official bottlings available: the 12 year old and the Distiller’s Edition.
 The 12 year old is widely available and serves as the Speyside Representative in the Classic Malts range.

-Value for money: 8.5 / 10.
-You should be able to find Cragganmore for around £35 – £40 which isn’t a lot to pay for such a characterful malt.
+Value for money: Available in the UK for around £35 – £40.
+Not a lot to pay for a malt of such character.

-Overall: 44 / 50.
-A good example of the traditional Speyside character yet despite it’s position in Diageo’s Classic Malts range, it remains somewhat overshadowed by some of it’s neighbours.
-A little unfairly in my eyes, as it stands up well against similarly priced Speyside alternatives.
+A good example of the traditional Speyside character which, despite it’s position in Diageo’s Classic Malts range, remains somewhat overshadowed by it’s more famous neighbours.
+A little unfair in my eyes, as this 12 year old malt stands up extremely well against similarly priced Speyside alternatives.